Natural Reweighted Wake-Sleep: Hyperparameter tuning

-In addition to miniMNIST and MNIST use the ThreeByThree (denoted in the following as 3by3) synthetic dataset introduced by Kirby~\cite{kirby2006tutorial} which consists of a 3by3 grid with vertical and horizontal patterns, represented in Fig.~\ref{fig:kstep1} (left).
-The advantage of this dataset is that the true $KL$ divergence value between the \textit{generation distribution} $p$ and the \textit{true distribution} of the data $p^*$ can be calculated very precisely, and we don't have to rely solely on the approximation of the log-likelihood which is traditionally used to evaluate generative models.
+In this section we will present in more details some preliminary experiments and hyperparameters tuning principles.
+In addition to the datasets used in the paper we used the miniMNIST dataset and the ThreeByThree (denoted in the following as 3by3) synthetic dataset.
+The 3by3 dataset was introduced by Kirby~\cite{kirby2006tutorial} which consists of a 3by3 grid with vertical and horizontal patterns, represented in Fig.~\ref{fig:kstep1} (left).
+The advantage of this dataset is that the true $KL$ divergence value between the \textit{generation distribution} $p$ and the \textit{true distribution} of the data $p^*$ can be calculated very precisely, and we don't have to rely solely on the approximation of the log-likelihood by importance sampling which is traditionally used to evaluate generative models.
+The 3by3 converges very quickly to a minimum, so the rate of convergence can be monitored in steps rather than epochs.
+These datasets were mainly used as preliminary results to explore the ranges of the hyperparameters quickly and serve as preliminary comparisons between WS, RWS and NRWS.